siberoloji/siberoloji.github.io/content/en/docs/SEO/2024-10-21-how-will-ai-driven-tools-change-keyword-optimization.md

 ---
 draft: false

-title:  'How Will AI-Driven Tools Change Keyword Optimization?'
+title: How Will AI-Driven Tools Change Keyword Optimization?
-date: '2024-10-21T20:22:20+03:00'
+date: 2024-10-21T20:22:20+03:00
 author: İbrahim Korucuoğlu ([@siberoloji](https://github.com/siberoloji))

-description:  'One of the key areas where AI-driven tools will have a significant impact is in the realm of keyword research and optimization.'
+description: One of the key areas where AI-driven tools will have a significant impact is in the realm of keyword research and optimization.
 url: /how-will-ai-driven-tools-change-keyword-optimization/
 featured_image: /images/searcengineoptimization3.webp
 categories:
-    - 'Search Engine Optimisation'
+  - Search Engine Optimisation
 tags:
-    - 'search engine optimization'
   - seo
 ---